thecredibleway/thecredibleway-com/docs/faq/questions/how-can-christianity-be-the-only-true-religion.md

 [His teaching](../../jesus/crediblilty/teachings-of-jesus.md),
 [death](../../jesus/crediblilty/the-crucifixion.mdx) and
 [resurrection](../../jesus/crediblilty/the-resurrection.md).
-Unlike other religions that rely on works to gain favor with God, Christianity offers the only solution to the problem of human sin - a relationship with God made possible through Jesus Christ.
+Unlike other religions that rely on works to gain favour with God, Christianity offers the only solution to the problem of human sin - a relationship with God made possible through Jesus Christ.

 :::tip[The perfect solution]